stormdock/bitcore-notes/doc/bitcore-from-scratch.md

 ##### bitcore

 Add
-[this file]
+[this configuration file]
 (https://github.com/stormasm/bitcore-notes/blob/master/bitcore/bitcore-node.json)
-to the bitcore directory so that when
+to the bitcore repo so that when

 ```
 ./bin/bitcore start